alexandertoepfer/sqnfzy/README.md

 ```

-Results for auto correction of words with a given dictionary as follows.
+Results for auto correction of text with a given dictionary as follows.
 ```c
                         (MIXED MATRIX)
            Mismatches and gaps have similar penalties